openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

 verifies and transfers control to the next bootstage which is the BL2.
 During the verification, the BL1_2 compares the BL2 image's computed hash with the BL2 hash in the OTP.
 The BL2 is MCUBoot in the system.
-BL2 can provision additional keys on the first boot and it authenticates the initial bootloader of the host (Host TF-A BL2) and TF-M by checking the signatures of the images.
+BL2 can provision additional keys on the first boot and it authenticates the initial bootloader of the host (Host Trusted Firmware-A BL2) and TF-M by checking the signatures of the images.
 The MCUBoot handles the image verification the following way: